Stanisław Albrecht Radziwiłł: Later life

 Radziwiłł was one of the organisers of the Sikorski Historical Institute in London and founder of St. Anne's Church at Fawley Court, the site of Divine Mercy College, a school for boys of Polish origin, set up by the Marian Fathers in 1953 near Henley-on-Thames, England.

 He died on 27 July 1976, in London, six days after his 62nd birthday.
 His body was interred in the crypt of St Anne's Church at Fawley Court.

 Title

-According to Debrett's although known as Prince Radziwiłł in Britain, on becoming a British subject and in keeping with standard practice, Radziwiłł strictly needed permission from Queen Elizabeth II to use his princely title.
-The Radziwiłł family held the title of honorary Princes of the Holy Roman Empire since the early 16th century.
+According to Debrett's, although known as Prince Radziwiłł in Britain, on becoming a British subject and in keeping with standard practice, Radziwiłł strictly needed permission from Queen Elizabeth II to use his princely title.
+The Radziwiłł family held the title Prince of the Holy Roman Empire since the early 16th century.
 However, noble titles were abolished in Poland and Austria.